Contrast-Security-OSS/docs/content/developer/sdk/java/SampleTutorial.md

 ContrastSDK contrastSDK = new ContrastSDK(username, apiKey, serviceKey);
 ```

  In order to make use of a variety of functions you will also need your organization UUID.
-This is found within TeamServer, click your name in the upper left corner of the screen, and then select "Organization Settings" in the dropdown.
-Your UUID can be found across from the large heading "General Information".
+This is found within TeamServer by clicking your username in the upper right corner of the screen and selecting **Organization Settings** in the dropdown.
+Your UUID can be found on the right side of the **General Information** header bar.

- If you would like to retrieve a collection of your applications the following code snippet makes use of the ContrastSDK to do so.
+ If you would like to retrieve a collection of your applications, the following code snippet makes use of the ContrastSDK in order to do so:
 ```Java
 String orgUuid = "12345678-1234-1234-1234-123456789ABC";
 try {